kostyfisik/PKM-sync-template/notes/chore.md

 [here](https://myttl.blog/what-is-the-exit-plan-for-your-notes-2/).

-I also hope that if my note system is interoperable between multiple PKMs, I will be able to adapt it to new software as it emerges, ensuring continued productivity even if any of the chosen products become obsolete.
+I also hope that if my note system is interoperable between multiple PKM programs, I will be able to adapt it to new software as it emerges, ensuring continued productivity even if any of the chosen products become obsolete.
 For example, since Dendron is no longer actively developed as of late 2022, I am searching for a more future-proof format for my notes.

 # Opinionated settings